 Private sellers do not offer warranties.
 Those offered by used car dealerships, if offered at all, typically only cover certain parts of the vehicle and usually only last 30-90 days.
 The vehicle may currently be in need of maintenance or repairs that may not obviously manifest or cause the vehicle to become un-drivable for several months.
 A BlueStar Inspection may reveal such conditions to you before you purchase the vehicle.

 Absolutely.
-Most used vehicle dealers conduct some level of inspection and conditioning of the vehicle prior to sale.
+Most used vehicle dealers conduct some level of inspection and reconditioning of the vehicle prior to sale.
 However, a BlueStar Inspection covers many key components that are not usually covered during a standard used dealership inspection.
+In-house dealership inspections are usually less than 100 points and often rushed as the mechanics juggle lots of tasks.
+Also, reconditioning standards vary greatly by dealer and are subject to what they deem necessary to repair.
+Some show the Repair Order of what was fixed on the car.
+However, it does not show what was inspected and deemed not necessary to repair or replace.
+Maintenance can be expensive.
+People trade-in cars and sell them often when they are tired of repairing them and want something new.
+Don't get stuck with someone else's problems that were not repaired.
+Know what you are getting into before you buy.
+Get an independent BlueStar inspector.
+It's great to trust, but always verify.
 During a BlueStar Inspection, the vehicle will be placed on a lift, allowing the technician to inspect many vital components of the vehicle that may not be covered during other inspections.
-A certified technician will complete our signature 45-category, 150-point plus inspection, providing you with an in-depth, unbiased report of the current condition of the vehicle.
+A certified technician will complete our signature 50-category, 200-point plus inspection, providing you with an in-depth, unbiased report of the current condition of the vehicle.